(Pictured: Board of Directors September 2019)

-Ngo Thi Quynh Hoa (Board Appointed) joined the Board in June 2015.
-Hoa is a Vietnamese national with over 20 years’ experience of leading, managing and evaluating international development programs and policy dialogues.
-She has held key positions with a range of organizations, including the World Bank, UN (UNDP and UNIDO), and the UK Department for International Development (DFID).
+Board Vice-Chair, Ngo Thi Quynh Hoa (Board Appointed) joined the Board in June 2015 and became the Board Vice Chair in June 2018.
+Hoa has chaired the Advancement Committee (2016-2017) and is the member of the Committee on Directors since 2016.
+Hoa is a Vietnamese national with over 20 years’ experience of leading, managing and evaluating international development programmes and policy dialogues.
+She has held key positions with a range of organisations, including the World Bank, UN (UNDP and UNIDO), and the UK Department for International Development (DFID).
 Her work has contributed directly to the development of Vietnam, Myanmar, Cambodia, Laos and Timor-Leste.
 Previously a Fulbright Scholar, Hoa holds a Master’s degree in Development Economics from Williams College (USA), and two Bachelor's degrees, one in Education and Languages teaching from the Hanoi Foreign Languages’ Teacher Training College, and another in Banking and Finance from the National Economics University (Vietnam).
 Currently Hoa is working with UNICEF.
 Hoa has one child at UNIS Hanoi.

 Ex-Officio member of the board